We're Here To Help

 The Chandler & Price Pilot is a wonderful press that is sought after for it is size and abilities.
 6.5x10" inside chase dimensions.

-The Craftsman Monarch, Superior or Imperial.
-8x12, 6.5x10 and 5x8 are still supported by Craftsman today.
+The Craftsman Monarch, Superior, Imperial, or Victory.
+8x12, 6.5x10 5x8 and 4x6 are still supported by the Craftsmen Machine Comp Inc. today. www.Craftsmenmachinery.com

-The Kelsey Excelsior, Golding Official, Hohner, Baltimorean and Sigwalt are all small sized tabletop presses.
+The Kelsey Excelsior, Golding Official, Hohner, Baltimorean and Sigwalt are all small-sized tabletop presses.
+The Kelsey has a 9x13, Golding Official an 8x12 and also Curtis Mitchell an 8x12.

 These presses all have the advantage of being compact but are limited in the impression they give.